If faking love is this easy… how do you know when it’s real?

 As a romantic comedy If I Never Met You ticked all the boxes for me and is highly deserving of all the stars.
 It had a similar feel to Mhairi’s other 5 novels but this didn’t detract from the enjoyment factor of this book.
 I think my familiarity with her narrative style adds to the comfort and ease in which I so easily fall for her characters.

-As with all of Mhairi’s novels, I was kept entertained by the banter between the two main characters, Laurie and Jamie…..even developing a small bookish crush on Jamie, who was witty, kind and somewhat vulnerable under his ‘too cool for school’ facade.
+As with all of Mhairi’s novels, I was kept entertained by the banter between the two main characters, Laurie and Jamie…..even developing a small bookish crush on Jamie, who was witty, kind and somewhat vulnerable under his ‘too cool for school’ façade.

 The enemies-to-lovers trope is a much loved favourite of mine and Mhairi reliably brings this kind of story to life in her latest novel.
-With engaging characters that provoke some intense feelings of hate (thank you very much Dan…you unbelievable arse!), love (why hello there Jamie Carter 😉 ) and support (Laurie….I really needed her to get back on her feet, get the right guy, win the promotion…etc…), If I Never Met You was a heartwarming and captivating read.
+With engaging characters that provoke some intense feelings of hate (thank you very much Dan…you unbelievable arse!), love (why hello there Jamie Carter 😉 ) and support (Laurie….I really needed her to get back on her feet, get the right guy, win the promotion…etc…), If I Never Met You was a heart-warming and captivating read.

-In a sentence: A perfect feel good read for when you’re stuck in isolation due to some crazy pandemic.
+A perfect feel good read for when you’re stuck in isolation due to some crazy pandemic.